jsDrome/jsdrome.com/posts/tech/web/eslint-config.md

 ## Execute

-Add the following as an npm script
+Add the following as an npm script in the scrips section in package.json

-    {
-      ...
-      lint: eslint .`
-    }
+    "lint": "eslint ."

 Run it.